build-on-aws/content/posts/build-and-deploy-your-first-blazor-webassembly-app/index.md

 </PropertyGroup>
 ```

 AOT compilation occurs only when you publish your application to avoid slowing down your development workflow.
-AOT compilation adds indeed several minutes to your build on small projects and potentially much more on large projects.
+AOT compilation adds several minutes to your build on small projects and potentially much more on large projects.

 The size of your binary will also be larger than if you compile your application to IL code as the IL instruction set has higher level abstraction instructions.

 Using AOT compilation is a tradeoff between runtime performance for CPU intensive application and load-time performance.
-If your application is not CPU intensive, you may not see any benefits from AOT compilation or at least not enough to pay for the extra size to download.
+If your application is not CPU intensive, you may not see any benefits from AOT compilation, or at least not enough to pay for the extra size to download.

-## How to create your first Blazor WebAssembly application?
+## How to create your first Blazor WebAssembly application

 Before creating your first Blazor WebAssembly application, you need to decide how you want to serve it.